 Ventilation System Design The Engineering Problem

-Air intake systems play a vital role in air quality improvement in various engineering components such as gas turbines and compressors, diesel engines, and more.
+Air intake systems play a vital role in air quality improvement in various engineering components, such as gas turbines and compressors, diesel engines, and more.
 A well-thought-out ventilation system design provides cool, clean air for combustion with even and minimized pressure drop.
 This improves the combustion efficiency and also reduces air pollution.
-To optimize the ventilation system design, understanding the flow and pressure drop throughout the system is essential.
+To optimize the ventilation system design, it is essential to understand the flow and pressure drop throughout the system.

-An air intake system (the green section pictured above) is an important part of a power plant gas turbine industry since a high drop in pressure leads to a drop in turbine’s gross power output.
+An air intake system (the green section pictured above) is an important part of a power plant gas turbine industry, since a high drop in pressure leads to a drop in turbine’s gross power output.
 Optimizing the ventilation system design is an increasingly challenging process as both the layout complexity and the range of features that can be included in the intake system expands.
-These include a combination of insect or trash screens, whether they are protection and filtration systems, silencers, anti-icing systems, ventilation system offtakes, and inlet heating or cooling systems.
+These include a combination of insect or trash screens, whether there are protection and filtration systems, silencers, anti-icing systems, ventilation system offtakes, and inlet heating or cooling systems.
 Design flaws can result in an inefficient use of these components, as well as lower engine performance due to excessive pressure losses or distortion in the flow entering the gas turbine.
 High flow distortion, velocity, pressure or temperature, can induce compressor surge and high acro-mechanical stresses in compressor blades and vanes.
 In extreme cases, this may also result in blade or vane failures.

 Ventilation System Design Ventilation System Design Optimization Study Using CFD